 - Pour the mixture into the prepared cake tin.

-- Bake the Cake for 45 minutes on 150 decree C and take it out of the oven.
+- Bake the Cake for 45 minutes at 150 decree C and take it out of the oven.

 - Decorate the top of the cake with Blanched Almonds in a way to create a floral design.

-- Again bake the cake at 150 degrees C or on the lowest temperature of your oven for 1 hour or till the cake browned from the top and cooked from inside.
+- Again bake the cake at 150 degrees C or at the lowest temperature of your oven for 1 hour or till the cake is browned from the top and cooked from inside.

 - Take the cake out of the oven.

-- Bake the cake again for 2-3 minutes at 180 Degree C and take it out of the oven.
+- Bake the cake again for 2-3 minutes at 180 Degrees C and take it out of the oven.

 - Cool the Dundee cake on the wire rack and cover it with Parchment paper and wait for 2-3 days before serving it.